CBEP-SoCB-Details/Shellfish_Bacteria/Derived_Data/Shellfish-Data-Review.md

 So, here we see a couple of things:

-1. DMR replaced “raw” observations with arbitrary larger or smaller values when they produced the `"`ColiScore\` values.
+1. DMR replaced “raw” observations with arbitrary larger or smaller values when they produced the `ColiScore` values.
 We may be able to do better, or handle these censored data with more sophistication.

 2. There’s a strange observation or group of observations that was recorded as &lt; something that is well above the nominal detection